 Why did I choose to pay for the blog if a free option is available?
 Well, you can’t have a legitimate blog on any of the free platforms.
 And you can’t make money because advertising options are quite restrictive.

 If you intend on making money, offering a product or service, or growing your audience, you don’t really have a choice.
-If you want to have complete control of the appearance, functionality, and advertising on your site, it’s only possibly through a self hosted (paid) WordPress.org site.
+If you want to have complete control of the appearance, functionality, and advertising on your site, it’s only possible through a self-hosted (paid) WordPress.org site.